elastic-ipfs/infrastructure/terraspace/app/stacks/indexing/indexing.md

 ### <a name="input_shared_stack_dynamodb_blocks_policy"></a> [shared\_stack\_dynamodb\_blocks\_policy](#input\_shared\_stack\_dynamodb\_blocks\_policy)

-Description: This policy is managed by the shared subsystem.
+Description: This policy is managed by the shared stack.
 Indexer lambda requires policy for accessing this dynamodb table

 Type: